oblionC/apple-game/README.md

 # Apple game
 Multiplayer game based on https://en.gamesaien.com/game/fruit_box/

+Technologies used in the project so far:
+- Frontend
+    - React.js
+    - konva.js (for drawing the game)
+    - tailwindcss

 To-do list:
 - [ ] Timer and score counter
 - [ ] Landing page